 Topics relevant to SKILL DEVELOPMENT: XXXXXX for Skill Development through Participative Learning Techniques.
 This is attained through assessment component mentioned in course handout.

+Catalogue Dr. Vijayasree

+prepared by

-Catalogue prepared by Dr. Vijayasree Recommended by the Board of Studies on 4 th Board of Studies, 11 th July, 2024 Date of Approval by the Academic Council 24th Academic Council meeting held on 3rd August 2024
+Recommende 4 th Board of Studies, 11 th July, 2024

+d by the Board ·

+of Studies on

+Date of 24th Academic Council meeting held on 3rd August 2024

+Approval by

+the Academic

+Council